VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: Release and Subsampling

 To compose the final release data, we subsample the available claims so that the number of \intact claims is equal to the number of \compromised claims for each quarter (holding true also for the longitudinal split).
 Moreover, text-only claims are rather overrepresented compared to media-based claims as the latter are dismissed more frequently for missing media.
 Therefore, we prioritize media-based claims over text-only claims during subsampling, setting $80\%$ as the maximum share of media-based claims as determined by \citet{dufour2024AMMeBaLargeScaleSurvey}.
 To improve media quality, claims with media from original appearances are prioritized over claims with media from archives (typically saving media in reduced resolution) and claims with media from fact-checking articles (as the latter often contain annotations/edits).
+Additionally, original \intact claims take precedence over rectified claims.